vg-hess/pytorch-3dunet/README.md

 ```
 where `CONFIG` is the path to a YAML configuration file, which specifies all aspects of the training procedure.

-In order to train on your own data just provide the paths to your HDF5 training and validation datasets in the config.
+In order to train on your own data just provide the paths to your HDF5 or Hexagon VGSTUDIO MAX training and validation datasets in the config.

 * sample config for 3D semantic segmentation (cell boundary segmentation): [train_config_segmentation.yaml](resources/3DUnet_confocal_boundary/train_config.yml)
+* sample config for 3D semantic segmentation on data exported by Hexagon VGSTUDIO MAX: [train_config_segmentation.yaml](resources/3DResnet_segmentation_data/train_config.yml)
 * sample config for 3D regression task (denoising): [train_config_regression.yaml](resources/3DUnet_denoising/train_config_regression.yaml)
 * more configs can be found in [resources](resources) directory